Websites

 Biography

 Paul E. Sum received his PhD in Political Science from Northwestern University in 1996.
 He came to the University of North Dakota in fall 2000.
 He teaches courses in Comparative Politics, Democratization, Global Perspectives, Human Rights, and Political Behavior.
 Sum’s research agenda explores various aspects of political behavior, including cooperation, civil society, inequalities, and democratic citizenship.
-Here is an example of Sum's recent scholarship which looks at the impact of inequality on collaborative problem-solving skills among youths: https://authors.elsevier.com/a/1hMr72dqBJnKbc
+Here is an example of Sum's recent scholarship which looks at the impact of inequality on collaborative problem-solving skills among youths: https://www.sciencedirect.com/science/article/pii/S0738059323001190 And another that considers political engagement among youths in Southeast Europe: https://www.tandfonline.com/doi/full/10.1080/14683857.2024.2366081

 Sum maintains a special relationship with Romania.
-He held the position of Lecturer and Fellow at the Faculty of Political Science and Public Administration at Babes-Bolyai University in Cluj-Napoca, Romania (1996-1998) under a program funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
-Since 2007, he has held an academic appointment at the same faculty for the Masters in Research Design and Data Analysis Program.
-In 2009-2010, Sum was the recipient of a Fulbright Scholar Award to Romania where he lectured and conducted research.
+He held the position of Lecturer and Fellow at the Faculty of Political Science and Public Administration at Babes-Bolyai University in Cluj-Napoca, Romania (1996-1998) under a program funded by the U.S. Department of State.
+Since 2007, he has served as an expert for the Center for the Study of Democracy and he is an active board member for the Research Center for Civil Society at BBU.
+In 2009-2010, he was the recipient of a Fulbright Scholar Award to Romania where he lectured and conducted research.
+He returned as a Fulbright Specialist in the summer 2025 to work on a project that seeks to bridge the gap between academics and members of the nonprofit community.

 Sum teaches the following courses at UND: